-BUSADM 10102150 Introduction to International Business 3 Credits/Units Provides a basic understanding of the forces that affect business in an international environment.
-The following forces will be explored: economic theories, financial, dynamics of organization, socio-economics, physical, socio-cultural, political, legal, labor, and import/export practices.
+Introduction to International Business

+Provides a basic understanding of the forces that affect business in an international environment.
+The following forces will be explored; economic theories, financial, dynamics of organization, socio-economics, physical, socio-cultural, political, legal, labor, and import/export practices.
 Sixteen different countries will be reviewed for influences on their business economy.

-This survey course covers legal principles used in the business world.
+BUSADM 10102160 Business Law 1 This survey course covers legal principles used in the business world.
 Major emphasis is placed on contracts along with torts, federal and state courts, criminal law, marital property and bankruptcy and wills.
 The course is taught on a level suitable for an associate degree student.
 Federal, state and case law serve as the basis of study.
+CABMIL 31409328 Woodworking 1A 2 Credits/Units

-Introduces the learner to the operation of traditional woodworking equipment.
+Introduces the operation of traditional woodworking equipment.
 Students perform numerous exercises to gain familiarity with portable power tools and industrial woodworking machinery while building their skills and familiarity with wood.
-Units include layout, sawing, surfacing, boring, sanding and assembly.
+Units include layout, sawing, surfacing, boring, and sanding.